-Administrators can connect in the local secure environment of the TSP to the Appliance .
+Administrators can connect remotely to the Appliance using the DocuSign SA client deployed in their PC.
 There is a direct communication between the PC of the administrator to the Appliance using the TLS protocol.

 1.4 TOE Description

 The following section will describe in detail the DocuSign QSCD solution.